hassan-kamran/nvim-configuration/README.md

 ### 2. Install Plugins

 Upon first startup, the configuration will automatically clone and set up the required plugins using LazyVim.
-Simply open Neovim and LazyVim will handle the rest.
+Simply open Neovim, and LazyVim will handle the rest.

 ### 3. Python Virtual Environment